-Trading bias, you better have an understanding of the most common ones.
+Trading bias or behavioral mistakes, you better have an understanding of the most common ones.
 When your money is at risk, you easily get fooled by your behavioral biases.
 Trading is about decision-making, and you better understand your strengths, weaknesses, and what puts your emotions on fire.

 This article explains the most common trading biases, why it’s essential to understand them, and how you can deal with and minimize your trading biases.
 We suggest a quantitative approach is the best way to minimize emotions from trading.